DeepDarkChocolate/ISU_MATH525/README.md

 # ISU_MATH525
  2021 spring ISU MATH525

+"fortran" folder consists of homework solutions for the MATH525.

+"LMM" consists of the semester project for this class: Analysis of clustered survey data based ontwo-stage informative sampling using MPI.

 This program requires a lot of statistical computations like the followings: solving linear equations, Obtaining a Gauss-Hermite quadrature for numerical integration, generating Normal random variates, computing the probability density functions for Normal random variables, and sampling packages.
 For the first computation, I used LaPACK routines and for the three next ones, I used open license codes available in https://people.sc.fsu.edu/~jburkardt/f_src/f_src.html that are publicly open(pdflib.f90,  rnglib.f90, and hermite\_rule.f90).
 For the last one(sampling), I used my own code by generating Uniform random variable from \textit{rnglib.f90}.
 In order to use these library routines, we compile the program by